|

 A1. |

-the degree of spirit, and the term Proof = XX is used
+called the degree of spirit, and the term Proof = XX

-in the Liquor Tax Law.
-In the case of powdered alcohol,
+is used in the Liquor Tax Law.
+In the case of

-and the total quantity of liquid alcohol is 100 cc
+dissolved and the total quantity of liquid alcohol

 Q2. |

-as liquid alcohol?
-Please explain for both wine and brandy
+proof as liquid alcohol?
+Please explain for both

 A2. |